Azure/azure-cli-extensions/src/reservation/README.md

-# Azure CLI Reservations Preview Extension #
+# Azure CLI Reservation Extension #
-This is the extension for reservations preview feature
+This is the extension for reservation feature

 ### How to use ###
 Install this extension using the below CLI command
 ```
-az extension add --name reservations-preview
+az extension add --name reservation
 ```

 ### Included Features